TeeTeeHaa/websocket-sharp/README.md

 1. Fixed compile errors and warnings when the source code is used directly within a Unity3D project.
 2. Changed some minor things based on personal preference.
+3. Added preprocessor definitions to all source code files to exclude them from Unity Web Player builds.

 To use this fork of **websocket-sharp** within a Unity3D project just copy the following files and directories into it (prebuilding the `dll` is not necessary):